 An application-based program to involve students in identifying problems and recommending solutions in actual business situations.
-Prerequisites: FIN 3603, senior standing, and permission of Coordinator of Undergraduate Programs.
+Lecture 3 hours.
+Prerequisite: FIN 3603, senior standing, or permission of Chair.

-4043\ HISTORY OF MANAGEMENT THOUGHT, 3 hours credit
+4043 HISTORY OF MANAGEMENT THOUGHT, 3 hours credit

 Evolution of management thought from its earliest days to the present.
 The emphasis is on significant contributors to the body of management knowledge.
-Prerequisite: MGMT 3513.
+Lecture 3 hours, Prerequisite: MGMT 3513.

-4053GR BUSINESS AND SOCIETY, 3 hours credit
+4053 BUSINESS AND SOCIETY, 3 hours credit

 An examination of the external environment of business, the need to manage the external environment, and management's responsibility to the various elements of the environment.
+Lecture 3 hours.
 Prerequisite: MGMT 3513.

-4143\ MANAGERIAL COMMUNICATION, 3 hours credit
+4143 MANAGERIAL COMMUNICATION, 3 hours credit